Angmar2722/Angmar2722.github.io/cryptoHack7.md

 ```

-So in the code above, I get two ciphertexts from the server (C1 and C2) and if they are no the same, I first XOR them and then XOR that result with the flag format (currently "crypto{").
+So in the code above, I get two ciphertexts from the server (C1 and C2) and if they are not the same, I first XOR them and then XOR that result with the flag format (currently "crypto{").
 After that, I check if the result (P2) is printable and if so, I print it.

 When I ran the program, I got something like this :